Fornacula/homerview/README.md

 *Your real estate under control!*

 hOverView (Home Overview) is ment for all the people who own or rent somekind of living space.
-Software will enable to see all the related utility bills and statistics in one place and pay them.
+Software will enable to manage all the utility bills of the living space.
+Colorful statistics and overview is also included.
 Project was started mainly due to personal need for such custom-made application.

 ## Development setup